May help protect your skin from sunburn, skin cancer, and other skin damages caused by the sun.

 Warnings While Using This Medicine

-- You should not use sunscreens on children younger than 6 months of age unless you have first talked with your child's doctor.
-Children younger than 6 months old may absorb sunscreen through their skin into their bodies.
-It is best to keep infants younger than 6 months old out of the sun.
-If this cannot be avoided, lightweight clothes and a hat may help protect an infant from the sun.
+- You should not use sunscreens on children younger than 6 months of age without checking first with your child's doctor.
+Children younger than 6 months of age may absorb sunscreen through their skin into their bodies.
+It is best to keep babies younger than 6 months of age out of the sun.
+If this cannot be avoided, lightweight clothes and a hat may help protect a baby from the sun.

 - Sunscreens are rated by SPFs (sun protection factors).
 Use a sunscreen with an SPF of at least 15.
-Children older than 6 months of age should wear a sunscreen of SPF 15 or higher when outdoors.
+Children older than 6 months of age should wear a sunscreen of broad spectrum and with SPF 15 or higher when outdoors.
 If you need more protection or have fair skin, an SPF of 20 to 30 (or higher) can be used.
-You can also protect your skin by wearing a hat and lightweight clothes.
+You can also protect your skin by wearing a hat, sunglasses, and lightweight clothes.

 - To prevent skin damage, avoid being in the sun between the hours of 10 AM and 3 PM, when the sun's rays are strongest.